📄 Scan PDFs. ✍️ Transcribe handwriting. 🤖 Ask Claude anything. 🔒 Add a local pseudonymisation layer between your vault and the cloud.

 and save it as vault/journal/2026-04-12.md

-Apple Vision handles handwriting recognition natively.
-The resulting Markdown note is fully searchable inside Obsidian. π
+Apple Vision handles handwriting recognition natively, on-device.
+The resulting Markdown note is fully searchable inside Obsidian. 🔍

 You keep iPhone camera scans of receipts in your vault: